avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 layout: nil
 ---
-**Note:  you can skip this step if your Pi is already up and running** Let's begin by setting up the Pi.
+**Note:  you can skip this step if your Pi is already up and running.**

+Let's begin by setting up the Pi.
 The Raspberry Pi 3 board includes -

 - 4 USB ports